kq49539/DATA690-ATMAN/individual_project/Part_A_Final.md

 # Conclusion
 - From the above Graphs it is very obvious that the number of passengers carried by AirTransport was maximum in USA.
-- Next we can conclude that number of passenger carried to different country between the age (20-24) was maximum in
+- Next we can conclude that number of passenger carried to different country between the age (20-24) was maximum in Japan inspite of travelling less number of passengers.
+- The passengers carried to United Kingdom were more involved in Labour Force whose ages were between 15-24.